 Your bank, the police and reputable companies will never ask for sensitive or financial details via email, phone or text.

-To protect yourself from scams:
+To protect yourself from scams, known as 'phishing':

 - don’t open attachments or click on links in emails or texts from senders you don’t know